🇪🇪Estonia · Visas

 Can Russian or Belarusian citizens apply for the Digital Nomad Visa?

-How long until I can get permanent residency in Estonia?
+How long until I can get permanent residency in Estonia, and is there a language test?

 What is the Estonian language requirement for citizenship?